The MV “George Robinson”

 We have toilet facilities on board the vessel.

 What to bring

-Sensible footwear is required for the long guided walk eg: boots or shoes with strong grip soles.
-Flat-heeled shoes are adequate for shorter walks.
+Sensible footwear is recommended for the guided walk eg: boots or shoes with strong grip soles.
+Thongs and high-heels are not sensible!

 Our guides have a range of backgrounds, from Greg with his two Environmental Science degrees, Keith’s wealth of knowledge and sense of humor, Marise with her charm and cooking expertise, to Captain Rob, part of a 5th generation Tasmanian logging family, who still pulls logs with an old bullock team.